“These 4 charts show the power of market balancing”

 These drivers continue to support the value of flexible gas supply infrastructure in the GB market & more broadly across Europe.

-Topic: “Absorbing the supply wave” – how demand and supply side flex mechanisms will balance the global LNG market
+Thank you for attending our webinar “Absorbing the supply wave” – how demand and supply side flex mechanisms will balance the global LNG market, which took place on Wednesday 27th November 2024 09:00 GMT (10:00 CET, 17:00 SGT).

 - What’s been setting global gas prices?

-- Importance of market flex in the coming regime.
+- Importance of market flex in the coming regime

-- Overview of LNG supply response & Asian demand flexibility.
+- Overview of LNG supply response & Asian demand flexibility

-- Demonstrating market flex impact on marginal price formation through (i) HH price impact (ii) Asian demand growth trajectory.
+- Demonstrating market flex impact on marginal price formation through (i) HH price impact (ii) Asian demand growth trajectory